ylmz-shzu/ylmz-shzu.github.io/_pages/about.md

   - /about.html
 ---

-A professor at the Department of Data Science, College of Information Science and Technology, Shihezi University.
+A lecturer in the Department of Data Science and Big Data Technology, School of Information Science and Technology, Shihezi University.

 About Me
 ======